-We have three core elements at the heart of our school: relationships, experiences, and learning.
-By building strong relationships, providing a high-quality experiences and range of texts we set our children off on a life-long journey of learning.

-Our curriculum driver is to help everyone to become:
+At Portreath we have three core elements at the heart of our school: relationships, experiences, and learning.
+By building strong relationships, providing thought-provoking experiences and high-quality learning opportunities and texts, we set our children off on a life-long journey of learning.
+We have devised a curriculum that matches the ambition of the National Curriculum and has 5 key aims that drive our curriculum.
+We want everyone to be: